 Is It a Stomach Flu or Influenza?

-- Swollen abdomen or abdominal pain in the right lower part of the abdomen
+- Swollen tummy or pain in the right lower part of the belly

 - Vomiting that lasts more than 48 hours

 If you can’t keep fluids down and you’re losing them from fever, vomiting, and diarrhea, get emergency medical help.
 Tell friends and family that if you pass out, someone should call 911.